PlainOldPants's Shader Presets

 2. Color alteration caused by the jungle chip.
 If you’ve seen the CXA2025AS NES palette, that’s one of the jungle chips you can choose (number 7 in the settings), except you can use it on Genesis now, and you can adjust the settings for contrast, brightness, color, and tint.

 4. The CRT display itself.
-A few different “sanitized” CRT shader presets are included, which have settings that disable color and signal alteration.
+A few different “sanitized” CRT shader presets are included, which have settings that disable color and signal alteration to the best extent I can.
 The purpose of that is to give my shaders full control of the NTSC signal and color emulation, without the CRT display emulation interfering with that.
 That said, those CRT shaders are still being worked on separately by their own authors, and if you update them, you might have to update my sanitized settings for them.
 To use this, you can pick the “SignalOnly” preset that corresponds to your emulator and append a sanitized version of your favorite CRT shader to it.
 If you customize one of these sanitized presets, be careful not to change anything that could alter the output colors or signal, such as Gamma, LUTs, or some of Hyllian’s features.

 Here are the major credits for this project (though, not everything listed here is in my latest version):

-• Guest - crt-guest-advanced, in my opinion the best CRT shader in RetroArch.
-Also, a gaussian blur shader, which I’ve used in Patchy NTSC as one of the low pass filter options.
-I have included two different personal presets using this shader, and they still work alright as of now on the latest version of Guest’s CRT shader.
+• Guest - crt-guest-advanced, in my opinion the best-looking CRT shader in RetroArch.
+Also, a gaussian blur shader, which I used to use for lowpassing.
+I have included two different personal presets for crt-guest-advanced, but I haven’t tested them on the latest verion in some time.

 • lidnariq - Posted measured voltages of their NES onto nesdev, including attenuated voltages.